‘Why we should support Armed Forces Day’ – by our own veteransPublished Wednesday, 6th June 2018

 A ceremony will be held to remember those who have given their lives for our country and to give thanks to veterans and active servicemen and women.
 There will also be faith blessings as part of the ceremony.

-Entertainment for this year includes a Dame Vera Lynn tribute act, music from the Royal Armoured Corps Band, a performance by singing Rotherham PCSO Paul Newman and marching from the Corps of Royal Electrical and Mechanical Engineers.
+Entertainment for this year includes a Dame Vera Lynn tribute act, music from the Band of the Royal Armoured Corps, a performance by singing Rotherham PCSO Paul Newman and marching from the Corps of Royal Electrical and Mechanical Engineers.

 The day will also feature street entertainment, face painting, a range of stalls and performances by award-winning cadets.